RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 The database recovery process includes:

+1. If the cluster failed, [recover the cluster]({{< relref "/rs/administering/troubleshooting/cluster-recovery.md" >}}).
 1. Identify recoverable databases.
 1. Restore the database configurations.
 1. Verify that the databases are active.

 ## Prerequisites

-Before you start database recovery, you must:

-- Make sure that the cluster that hosts the database is healthy.
+- Before you start database recovery, make sure that the cluster that hosts the database is healthy.
 In the case of a cluster failure, you must [recover the cluster]({{< relref "/rs/administering/troubleshooting/cluster-recovery.md" >}}) before you recover the databases.
-- Mount the persistent storage drives of the old cluster to the node.
-    These drives contain the database persistence files.
-    {{% note %}}
-Make sure that the user redislabs has permissions to access the storage location of the configuration and persistence files on each of the nodes.
-    {{% /note %}}
-- If you use local persistent storage, place all the recovery files on each of the cluster nodes.

-{{% note %}}
-We recommend that you allocate new persistent storage drives for the new cluster nodes.
+- We recommend that you allocate new persistent storage drives for the new cluster nodes.
 If you decide to use the persistent storage drives of the old cluster nodes, make sure that you backup all files on the old persistent storage drives to another location.
-{{% /note %}}

 ## Recovering the Databases